kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 Representative technologies of programmable KV include:

-- [GCL](https://github.com/rix0rrr/gcl): A declarative configurationprogramming language implemented in Python provides the necessary languagecapabilities to support template abstraction.
-However, the compiler itselfis written in Python, and the language itself is interpreted and executed.For large template instances (such as kubernetes model), the performanceis poor.
+- [GCL](https://github.com/rix0rrr/gcl): A declarative configuration programming language implemented in Python provides the necessary language capabilities to support template abstraction.
+However, the compiler itself is written in Python, and the language itself is interpreted and executed.
+For large template instances (such as Kubernetes models), the performance is poor.
-- [HCL](https://github.com/hashicorp/hcl): A Go implementation structuredconfiguration language.
-The native syntax of HCL is inspired by libucl andnginx configurations.
-It is used to create a structured configurationlanguage that is friendly to humans and machines, mainly for devops tools,server configurations, and resource configurations as a [Terraformlanguage](https://www.terraform.io/language).
+- [HCL](https://github.com/hashicorp/hcl): A Go implementation structured configuration language.
+The native syntax of HCL is inspired by libucl and nginx configurations.
+It is used to create a structured configuration language that is friendly to humans and machines, mainly for DevOps tools, server configurations, and resource configurations as a [Terraform language](https://www.terraform.io/language).
-- [Jsonnet](https://github.com/google/jsonnet): A data template languageimplemented in C++, suitable for application and tool developers, cangenerate configuration data and organize, simplify and manage largeconfigurations without side effects.
+- [Jsonnet](https://github.com/google/jsonnet): A data template language implemented in C++, suitable for application and tool developers, can generate configuration data and organize, simplify and manage large configurations without side effects.

 #### 1.2.4 Typed K-V